-Sometimes we hear from new volunteers that they have been considering tutoring for many years, but they were hesitant to sign up because they weren’t sure they could do it.
-At Literacy Pittsburgh, our Academic Team is here to provide training and ongoing support for all of our tutors to help them succeed.
-Our Tutoring Specialist, Lindsey Crumley, and our Tutor Training Coordinator, Jeff Rice are here to answer your questions.
-Here are some of the questions we get the most from new volunteers.
-If you have been considering signing up to tutor, you may have some of these questions yourself!
+Sometimes new volunteers tell us they have considered tutoring for many years, but were hesitant to sign up because they weren’t sure they could do it.
+At Literacy Pittsburgh, our Academic Team provides training and ongoing support to all our tutors to help them succeed.

 Q: How do tutors get matched with students?